RStudio installation on macOS

 |⇧||shift (either left or right)||⎋||escape|

-At the time this post was written the latest stable release of RStudio is version 1.2.5033.
-It will work on macOS High Sierra (version 10.13) or later.
+At the time this post was written the latest stable release of RStudio was version 1.2.5033.
+It has been updated to the current stable release version 1.3.1073, which will work on macOS High Sierra (version 10.13.x) or later.

 Prior requirement for the RStudio installation on macOS: